Top 17 questions about myWW+ Purple

 Not sure which one to choose?

 - Were you seeing success on our previous program, WW Freestyle?
 Stick with Blue.
-(It’s Freestyle, just with a new name!)

 - Do you tend cook less, enjoy a wide variety of fruits and vegetables, and know that they want guidance around portion sizes?
 Green might fit your life a little better right now.